MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-optimize-cost.md

 ## Delete failed deployments

-Managed online endpoint uses VMs for the deployments.
+Managed online endpoints use VMs for the deployments.
 If you submitted request to create an online deployment and it failed, the request might have passed the stage when compute is created.
 In that case, the failed deployment would incur charges.
 When you finish debugging or investigation for the failure, delete the failed deployments to save the cost.

 ## Related content